koka-ts/koka/packages/koka/README.md

 ### interpolating between error effects and result types

-You can move all error effects in a generator function from `effect position` to `return position` via using `Eff.result`
+You can move all error effects in a generator function from `effect position` to `return position` via using `Eff.result`.

-You can convert any Result type back to a generator function using `Eff.ok`:
+You can convert any Result type back to a generator function using `Eff.ok`

+You can run a generator function that returns a Result type using `Eff.runResult`.

 ```typescript
 import { Eff, Result } from 'koka'